ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 ho is reading a proof.
 Prefer the town
 paper to any other-subscribo immediately
 ibr it, and pay in advance, that it be
-well with theo and &#x27;? thy little ones
+well with theo and &#x27;? thy little ones.
 </td></tr></table>

 ---